Kahaf-Khaldi/World-life-expectancy/README.md

 Notes:

-Columns with spaces should be referenced using backticks in SQL.
+Columns that include spaces should be referenced with backticks in SQL.

-If the dataset stores missing values as empty strings instead of NULL, adjust conditions accordingly.
+If the dataset stores missing values as empty strings rather than NULL, adjust checks accordingly.

-How It Works
-Data Cleaning

-Inspect and verify raw data structure

-Identify duplicate records by country and year

-Remove exact duplicates while preserving one canonical record

-Backfill missing Status per country based on existing entries

-Impute missing life expectancy by averaging the previous and next year within the same country

-EDA

-Calculate per‑country change in life expectancy across the observed period

-Compute global average life expectancy per year to visualize trend

-Compare country‑level average life expectancy against average GDP

-Split cohorts by GDP threshold (e.g., 1500) to compare life expectancy

-Summarize life expectancy by development Status and count distinct countries

-Explore BMI and life expectancy at the country level

-Produce rolling sums of adult mortality per country over time

-Usage
+🚀 How to Use
-Place the dataset CSV in the data directory and import it into a MySQL database as “world_life_expectancy”.
+Add the dataset file to the data directory and import it into a MySQL database as “world_life_expectancy”.

-Run the Data Cleaning script first to remove duplicates and fill missing values.
+Run the Data Cleaning script to:

+Remove duplicates based on Country + Year

+Fill missing Status using existing values within the same country

+Impute missing Life expectancy using averages of adjacent years

-Run the EDA script to generate analyses and insights.
+Run the EDA script to:

+Generate global and per-country trend insights

+Compare GDP cohorts and development status groups

+Analyze BMI relationships and rolling adult mortality

-Adjust thresholds (e.g., GDP split) and filters to suit specific research questions.
+Customize thresholds and conditions (e.g., GDP cutoff) to suit analytical goals.

-Expected Outcomes
+Key Insights & Outcomes
-A cleaned, deduplicated table suitable for downstream analysis
+Clean, deduplicated, and analysis-ready dataset

-Quantified increase in life expectancy by country
+Quantified life expectancy increases by country

-Year‑over‑year global trend in life expectancy
+Year-over-year global life expectancy trend

-Insights into relationships between GDP, BMI, and life expectancy
+Relationships between GDP/BMI and life expectancy

-Comparative metrics for Developed vs Developing countries
+Clear comparisons between Developed and Developing groups

-Rolling indicators of adult mortality across time
+Rolling adult mortality indicators by country